brennv/wordpress-ex/README.md

 ```

 Now the volumes are ready to be used by applications in the cluster.
+Fore more information on the lifecycle of persistent volumes read the [recycling policy](http://kubernetes.io/docs/user-guide/persistent-volumes/#recycling-policy).

 ### Adjusting Security Constraints for Third-Party Docker Images